AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 1. Call the `/asset` API with `mediaType` in the request specifying the document upload type.
 For example, `application/pdf`.
 The API responds with an asset ID and upload URI.
 1. Request to upload the input document to the upload URI.
 1. Invoke PDF Electronic Seal API (/pdf-services/operation/electronicseal) by providing the asset IDs generated in step 1 and other required sealing parameters.
 In the response, the client receives the job URI in the location header.
 [Details](https://developer.adobe.com/document-services/docs/apis/#operation/pdfoperations.electronicseal).
 1. Use the job URI to poll the status of the submitted job (Electronic Seal operation).
 The response includes a job status: *In progress*, *Failed* or *Done*.
-If the status is done, the seal API returns an asset ID and download URI. **This download URI is valid for 24 hours.**.
+If the status is done, the seal API returns an asset ID and download URI. **This download URI is valid for 24 hours.**
 1. Download the electronically sealed PDF using download URI from above step.